victorchall/EveryDream2trainer/doc/CAPTION_COG.md

     --model "THUDM/glm-4v-9b"

+    --model "llava-hf/llava-v1.6-vicuna-7b-hf"

+Support for all models in Windows is not gauranteed.
+Consider using the docker container (see [doc/SETUP.md](SETUP.md))

-# CogVLM captioning
+## CogVLM

-CogVLM ([code](https://github.com/THUDM/CogVLM)) ([model](https://huggingface.co/THUDM/cogvlm-chat-hf)) is, so far (Q1 2024), the best model for automatically generating captions.
+CogVLM ([code](https://github.com/THUDM/CogVLM)) ([model](https://huggingface.co/THUDM/cogvlm-chat-hf)) is a very high quality, but slow model for captioning.

-The model uses about 13.5GB of VRAM due to 4bit inference with the default setting of 1 beam, and up to 4 or 5 beams is possible with a 24GB GPU meaning it is very capable on consumer hardware.
+The model uses about 13.5GB of VRAM with BNB 4bit quant with the default setting of 1 beam, and up to 4 or 5 beams is possible with a 24GB GPU meaning it is very capable on consumer hardware.
 It is slow, ~6-10+ seconds on a RTX 3090, but the quality is worth it over other models.

 It is capable of naming and identifying things with proper nouns and has a large vocabulary.
 It can also readily read text even for hard to read fonts, from oblique angles, or from curved surfaces.